tianleimin/ECE4078_Lab_2023/Week06-07/README.md

 - You may improve the [estimate_pose function](TargetPoseEst.py#L15) for computing the target pose using the robot's pose, the detector's output, and the target's true dimensions in each image.
 - [EDIT] If your training image is in a different size than the robot's camera size of 640x480 pixels, remember to change [how the x_shift is computed in the estimate_pose_function](TargetPoseEst.py#L54)
 - Replace the [merge_estimation function](TargetPoseEst.py#L69) with your own codes to merge the estimations from multiple observations using filtering or clustering approaches instead of always taking the first estimation of a target type.
+- [EDIT] In the testing arena, the fruits/vegs will be at least 15cm apart, but a fruit/veg may be within 15cm of a marker block.
 - The [TargetPoseEst.py](TargetPoseEst.py) generates an estimation result file as "lab_output/targets.txt", which is then used to be compared against the groundtruth map for computing the target pose estimation errors.
 - **Make sure your modified "TargetPoseEst.py" generates a "targets.txt" file that is in the same format as the [given example output](lab_output/targets.txt)**.
 Generating the estimation map in a wrong format may resulting in it not being compatible with the evaluation scripts and thus getting 0pt for the [M3 target_est_score](M3_marking.md#evaluation).